virtual-labs/exp-core-making-dei/experiment/aim.md

+### AIM
-## To study the making of cores using core sand
+To study the making of cores using core sand

 ### Learning Objective